cyamato/SyslogPro/docs/api.md

 Most APIs will return a promise.
 These APIs can be used using `then(...)/catch(...)`

-Syslog formating classes can be used as input into a Syslog class to be used simultatniusly to the same Syslog server.
-The Syslog Class with a configured Syslog server target can also be used as the input into each of the formating classes so that they may run independtly.
+Syslog formatting classes can be used as input into a Syslog class to be used simultaneously to the same Syslog server.
+The Syslog Class with a configured Syslog server target can also be used as the input into each of the formatting classes so that they may run independently.

 **Version**: 0.1.0
 **Author**: Craig Yamato <craig@kentik.com>